-7.2.1 Rejection with a B-rating
+17.2.1 Rejection with a B-rating

 Rejected project proposals with a B-rating are projects of good quality, feasibility, and relevance.
-They will not be funded because of insufficient budget.
-During the prioritisation meeting other project proposals were considered to be more suitable for funding.
+They cannot be funded because of insufficient budget.
+During the prioritization meeting other project proposals were considered to be more suitable for funding.
+It is not possible to submit an appeal against a B-rejection.
 Rejected B-rated project proposals can be resubmitted in a future call and again follow the full review procedure.
 When the project proposal is resubmitted, it is advised to amend in accordance with the comments of the reviewers and the advice of the KWF internal review committee.
-Also further improvements on the project proposal are allowed.
+Also, further improvements on the project proposal are allowed.